ninanoo/PoR/README.md

 <br/>
 In order for participants' efforts to be compensated, it may not be necessary to have a token system, so its component was not labelled in the diagram above.<br/>
 Current tokens are functioning as a means of measuring, transferring and storing the value corresponding to the effort.<br/>
-To act as a currency, the value is being measured and stored as specific data, and is being exchanged for commodity money.<br/>
+To operate as a valuable thing, it is being measured and stored as specific data, and is being exchanged for commodity money.<br/>
 However, even though there is no concrete medium called a token, there are technological methodologies that can make compensation possible.<br/>
 Before money emerged in the real world, there had been barter exchanges to exchange value synchronously, and there had been promises to exchange labor with each other, which operate asynchronously.<br/>
 However, the most efficient methodology for managing value in the real world is money, and in the blockchain, it is a token or a coin.<br/>